jgudhlanga/xml-reader-laravel/readme.md

 #USAGE
 1. clone the repo to your server

-2. create a database with a name matching the .env settings else name it eon_xml
+2. create a database with a name matching the config/database  settings else name it eon_xml
 3. On CLI cd to the project root and run the artisan command run composer update to install dependencies
 'php artisan vendor:publish' to make sure that the migrations will be successfull